By Pamela Rose Williams

 What about disease and sickness

-No doubt, the choices that our parents and grandparents make can have a consequence to us.
+No doubt, the choices that our parents and grandparents make can have a consequence on us.
 Also, even for the Christian who is totally devoted to the Lord, disease and sickness abound.
 Why?
 Because we live in a sin-cursed world and God “allows” sin to continue in families that do not seek God and this can go on for several generations.
 What I mean by this is that when generations and generations have lived ungodly lives it is going to take generations and generations of God-seeking people to infuse godly lifestyles back into the family.
 We can trace this all the way back to Cain and Seth.
 Cain left the presence of the Lord (Genesis 4:16) and his descendants followed in his example.
 Seth, Cain’s younger brother was the one who caused people to “call upon the name of the Lord” again (Genesis 4:26).
 Seth’s descendants followed in his example all the way down to Noah (10th generation from Adam).

 Quite frankly, things that we suffer from in this life are greatly dependent upon our own choices and even the choices of our fathers.
 These are behavioral failings and they can be physical or spiritual.
 This is a sad truth and it is the result of sin.